geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 * ``legend`` ((values = ``true``,``false``)): KML may add the legend.
 * ``kmscore`` ((values = between ``0`` to force raster output and ``100`` to force vector output)): parameter sets whether GeoServer should render KML data as vector or raster.
 This parameter primarily affects Google Earth rendering.
 * ``kmltitle``: parameter sets the KML title.
+* ``kmlrefresh`` ((values = greater than ``0`` or ``expires``): Force Network Link reload in refresh mode on interval of seconds.
+When expires is specified client will refresh whenever the time has elapsed specified in cache expiration headers.
+The caching time may be set in the Layer configuration under Publishing tab setting  HTTP Cache Time.
+This parameter primarily affects Google Earth rendering and is dependent on being respected by the client.
+Using a second interval is a more reliable choice.
+* ``kmlvisible`` ((values = ``true``,``false``)): Indicates whether layers selected will default to enabled or not.
+Default behavior is enabled.
+This parameter primarily affects Google Earth rendering.

 maxFeatures and startIndex
 --------------------------